New

 In [9]:

-descriptions = [row['description'] for row in data]
+3descriptions = [row['description'] for row in data]4all_embeddings = model.encode(descriptions)5all_embeddings.shape

 Merge embedding values into data rows.